lkris/my-phaser3-template/README.md

 # Phaser 3 template

-This template uses Webpack as a builder
+This is template a template to start a Phaser 3 project (https://phaser.io/).
+It uses Webpack as a builder.

 ### Requirements